 \subsubsection{Quantum amplifiers and repeaters}

-Amplification is well-known and widely used in classical communications, where signal amplifiers (particularly, laser amplifiers in the optical domain) increase the magnitude of the signal in order to compensate for the transmission losses.
-However, quantum features are typically lost in such a process and quantum communication should be performed on the dedicated fibers, free from standard classical networking equipment.
-However, quantum states can also be amplified, which leads to enhancement of the signal, but comes at the cost of increased noise or probabilistic outcomes.
+Amplification is well known and widely used in classical communications, where signal amplifiers (particularly laser amplifiers in the optical domain) increase the magnitude of the signal in order to compensate for the transmission losses.
+However, quantum features are typically lost in such a process, and quantum communication should be performed on the dedicated fibers free from standard classical networking equipment.
+Quantum states can also be amplified, which leads to enhancement of the signal but comes at the cost of increased noise or probabilistic outcomes.

-Quantum amplifiers in the phase-space description are usually distinguished between \textit{phase-insensitive amplifiers} (PIA), which upscale both quadratures at the cost of excess noise in both, and \textit{phase-sensitive amplifiers} (PSA), which amplify one of the quadratures, while de-amplifying another one, a typical example of such process being quadrature squeezing.
-The PIA is therefore a non-degenerate optical parametric amplifier (OPA), which transforms the signal ($S$) and idler ($I$) modes with quadratures $\hat{x}_S,\hat{p}_S$ and $\hat{x}_I,\hat{p}_I$ as $\hat{x}_{S/I} \to \sqrt{g}\hat{x}_{S/I}+\sqrt{g-1}\hat{x}_{I/S},\hat{p}_{S/I} \to \sqrt{g}\hat{p}_{S/I}-\sqrt{g-1}\hat{p}_{I/S}$, where $g>1$ is the amplification gain.
-The idler mode is ideally in a vacuum state, or, more realistically, in a thermal state, which results in the excess noise added to the signal quadrature variances.
-The PSA, on the other hand, ideally results in the signal transformation of the form $\hat{x}_S\to\sqrt{g}\hat{x}_S$ and $\hat{p}_S\to\sqrt{1/g}\hat{p}_S$ so that the amplified quadrature $\hat{x}$ becomes more noisy and the de-amplified quadrature $\hat{p}$ becomes squeezed.
-It was shown that an optimal PSA can compensate for the practical imperfections (losses and noise) of a homodyne detector, while an optimal PIA compensates for the imperfections of a heterodyne deceiver~\cite{Fossier2009a}, which is valid even for practical noisy amplifiers, provided their noise is limited.
-Positive role of PSA in CV-QKD was recently demonstrated experimentally in~\cite{Liao2025}, where it improved the photodetector clearance, resulting in the homodyne detection efficiency of $96\%$.
+Quantum amplifiers in the phase-space description are usually distinguished between \textit{phase-insensitive amplifiers} (PIAs), which upscale both quadratures at the cost of excess noise in both, and \textit{phase-sensitive amplifiers} (PSAs), which amplify one of the quadratures while deamplifying another one, with a typical example of such process being quadrature squeezing.
+The PIA is therefore a nondegenerate optical parametric amplifier (OPA) that transforms the signal ($S$) and idler ($I$) modes with quadratures $\hat{x}_S,\hat{p}_S$ and $\hat{x}_I,\hat{p}_I$ as

+where $g>1$ is the amplification gain.
+The idler mode is ideally in a vacuum state or, more realistically, in a thermal state, that results in the excess noise added to the signal quadrature variances.
+The PSA, alternatively, ideally results in the signal transformation of the form $\hat{x}_S\to\sqrt{g}\hat{x}_S$ and $\hat{p}_S\to\sqrt{1/g}\hat{p}_S$ such that the amplified quadrature $\hat{x}$ becomes more noisy and the deamplified quadrature $\hat{p}$ becomes squeezed.
+It was shown that an optimal PSA can compensate for the practical imperfections (losses and noise) of a homodyne detector, while an optimal PIA compensates for the imperfections of a heterodyne deceiver~\cite{Fossier2009a}, which is valid even for practical noisy amplifiers, provided that their noise is limited.
+The positive role of PSAs in CV QKD was recently demonstrated experimentally by~\cite{Liao2025}, where it improved the photodetector clearance, resulting in the homodyne-detection efficiency of $96\%$.